BlaqueDevs/se-assignment-day-4-software-project-management-SiphesihleN-L/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18438642&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+Dividing the project into meaningful milestones and setting realistic deadlines for each phase is crucial.
+This allows for continuous assessment of progress and helps avoid procrastination.
+Defining milestones provides a clear vision of the path to be travelled, making it easier to monitor and make decisions.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 To prevent cost overruns, organizations can implement strategies such as conducting thorough risk assessments, establishing effective change management procedures, utilizing accurate project management techniques, and fostering open communication among project stakeholders.